bitsauce/Sauce2D/README.md

 * Rectangle packer class

 # Samples Included
-* **DrawText**: Shows how to draw text from a [BMFont](http://www.angelcode.com/products/bmfont/) file.
+* **DrawText**: Shows how to draw text from using [BMFont](http://www.angelcode.com/products/bmfont/).
 This includes drawing text bound to a box and colored text.
 * **Gui**: Shows an implementation of a Graphical User Interface.
 This sample includes a line-edit which supports most of the common features of a single-line text-editor.
 Also features a button.
 The GUI-element supports relative positioning and anchoring.
 * **Keybinds**: Shows how to bind keys to methods/functions, and how to use InputContexts.
 * **RandomNoiseGPU**: Shows how to render random noise on the GPU using shaders.